Emily-Prust/Group-Project-Advanced-Data-Week-1/terraform/ECR/README.md

 - `c17-allum-ecr-archived-terraform`.
 - Stores the container image for the archived data Lambda.

+#### ECR Repository:
+- `c17-allum-ecr-sensor-errors-terraform`.
+- Stores the container image for the sensor errors Lambda.

+#### ECR Repository:
+- `c17-allum-ecr-measurement-errors-terraform`.
+- Stores the container image for the measurement errors Lambda.

 ## Provisioning Resources

 To provision resources run the following commands: